IT-WIBRC/dev-tools/packages/devkit/README.md

 ### Add the JSON Schema for Autocompletion

-To get autocompletion and validation for your `.devkit.json` or `.devkitrc` file, you have two options.
+To get autocompletion and validation for your `.devkit.json` or `.devkitrc` file, you have a couple of options.

 #### Option 1: Direct Link in the JSON File